50 Phrases For Compliments in English

-Giving a nice compliment can make someone’s day (= make the person feel very good, as a very positive point in their day).
-Here are some spoken English phrases for giving compliments in various situations.
-Listen to the phrases and repeat them to practice your English speaking:
+By the end of this lesson, you’ll be able to give a nice compliment and make someone’s day (= make the person feel very good, as a very positive point in their day).

 • You look nice.